SEEING BEYOND SIGHT CHALLENGE

 - Process: i) load images from camera to local computer hard drive, ii) chose three top (write down file name or delete others), iii) sign-in or sign-up for free Flickr.com account, iv) upload JUST the three selections, v) join the “Seeing Beyond Sight Challenge” Flickr Group at this URL: http://www.flickr.com/groups/seeingbeyondsight, vi) just above each picture and select “Send to Group” in small gray type at top-right of image and send to SBS group for all to see.
 This will be fed as an iframe to www.seeingbeyondsight.org as well.

-EQUIPMENT NEEDS (can still be done without these, but they
+EQUIPMENT NEEDS (can still be done without all of these, but they help):

 - 5-8 computers w/ internet connection for uploading (more helps A LOT in parallel processing uploads at the end)